pwmcintyre/logging/README.md

 #### non-ERROR
 <!-- .slide: data-background="#A62E2E" -->

-> ERROR: failed to authenticate
+> ERROR: client is not authorized

 401 — a client error!